My Dog Ate My Music!

 Bottom line…….get the best your instrument has to offer, make playing less painful on the fingers and watch your practice frequency and intensity improve.

-Bobby Clyde Hickox
+6. avatar Bobby Clyde Hickox says:

 Thanks for the wake up article.